best hay fever treatments

 The symptoms of hay fever can range from mild to severe and can significantly impact an individual's quality of life.
 In this blog post, we will explore the various aspects of hay fever, including hay fever season, types of pollen that cause hay fever, symptoms, treatments, natural remedies, and more.

-Hay fever season
+When does Hay fever season begin?

 Pollen triggers hay fever.
 Hay fever season runs during March until September in the UK, as the warm climate contributes to a higher pollen count.
 The pollen count usually peaks around May to July, where hay fever symptoms are likely to be strongest.